Normandy marks D-Day's 79th anniversary, honors WWII veterans

 Many visitors came to the American Cemetery ahead of Tuesday’s ceremonies to pay tribute to those who sacrificed their lives.

-Jean-Philippe Bertrand, a visitor from the French southern city of Marseille, walked through the countless lines of white crosses Monday.
-“It’s unimaginable to do such a sacrifice for my freedom, for my son’s freedom,” he said.
+Jean-Philippe Bertrand, a visitor from the southern French city of Marseille, walked through the countless lines of white crosses Monday.
+“It’s unimaginable to make such a sacrifice for my freedom, for my son’s freedom,” he said.

 “You hear about it on the news and you see the pictures.
 But once you’re here and you see the reality and the sacrifice that has been made for our beautiful country — I wanted to make the trip once in my life to thank all these people to whom we owe so much,” he added.